 Proxy support is handled automatically in most cases.
 On the Windows platform, proxy information is read from the registry keys (used by Chrome, Edge, and IE).

-On Linux and macOS, the proxy can be configured by setting the
+On non-Windows operating systems the proxy can be configured by setting the

 HTTPS_PROXY environment variable.
 The value of the environment variable should be a hostname and port ( proxy:8080) or just a hostname (